shreemadkumbhani/EZpark/DYNAMIC_FEATURES.md

 ## 🎉 Conclusion

-The site is now fully dynamic with persistent data storage, real-time synchronization, proper state management, **automatic slot restoration**, and **integrated payment gateway**.
+The site is now fully dynamic with persistent data storage, real-time synchronization, and proper state management.
 All pages interact with each other through the MongoDB database and API endpoints.
 The theme and design have been preserved throughout all new components.

-**Major Features Implemented**:

-- ✅ Time-based automatic booking completion (runs every 5 minutes)
-- ✅ Razorpay payment gateway with secure signature verification
-- ✅ Payment status tracking (pending → paid → refunded)
-- ✅ Geolocation accuracy improvements
-- ✅ Owner dashboard booking visibility fixed

-**Status**: Backend 100% functional, Frontend 100% functional with payment integration complete
+**Status**: Backend 100% functional, Frontend 80% complete (Dashboard booking modal integration pending)

-**Next Steps**:

-1. Add Razorpay API keys to `.env` file
-2. Test complete payment flow with real Razorpay test credentials
-3. Verify automatic slot restoration after booking expiry
-4. Implement refund logic for cancelled bookings (optional enhancement)
-5. Add email/SMS notifications (optional enhancement)